express-in-code-game/excode-design/README.md

     - matches: like in tennis or big starcraft/aoe2 torunaments, or basketball - players should play a match a day, bo5/bo7, give a performance, and game should be designed for players to perform, quality over quantity, a match is an event
     - game comes with no ladder - only host and connect
+    - no chat in the program, only the game
     - game is not global, nor decentralized - users host and connect as usual, program stores data locally only, on user computer it runs on
     - installation:
       - desktop program